So, read on for what I wish I could tell everyone NOW, before joint pain begins.

 There is a reason that North America has some of the highest rates of osteoarthritis compared to other countries.
-We rarely load our hip and knee joints through their entire range EVER!
+We rarely load our hip and knee joints through their entire range, EVER!
 Think about it, our toilets are nice and high up so we don’t have to squat, our computer chairs are at a height that only requires our knee and hip joints to bend just over half of their full capacity, and lounging on a lazy boy?
 Don’t even get me started.

-If you lay down on the floor and hug your knees to your chest, yes you are going through pretty much the entire range of hip flexion (about 125 degrees) and knee flexion (about 135 degrees) in most cases, but you are not applying any force to that joint because you are laying down.
+What do I mean by “loading” your joint?
+If you lay down on the floor and hug your knees to your chest, yes you are going through pretty much the entire range of hip flexion (about 125 degrees) and knee flexion (about 135 degrees), but you are not applying any force to that joint because you are laying down.
+There’s no pressure or weight being supported.
 Research shows that in order to maintain good blood flow and health of the joint, weight needs to be applied to the joint.

+You may be thinking, ‘well…how do I add load to the joint?’
 In certain countries, the toilet is simply a hole in the ground, which requires them to perform a full range and loaded squat.
-These are the countries that have lower rates of OA than us because they load their joint everyday, multiple times per day.
+These are the countries that have lower rates of OA than us because they load their joint every day, multiple times per day.
 Obviously, that is not what our toilets are like, and I doubt anyone will be installing this in their homes.